 For more details, please check out our go to hell pants guide.

 Loafers, like boat shoes, are synonymous with coastal culture.
 There are a variety of loafers on the market from the most casual forms to semi dress shoes.
 They are typically categorized as being a low, lace-less shoe that you slip on and wear out, rather than as a slipper indoors.
 Traditionally, loafers are a casual shoe, but recently many preps have begun wearing them with lounge suits or to work at offices with a more relaxed dress code.
 They come in a variety of styles, colors and materials and occasionally will feature tassels or decorations on the front of the shoe.
 For a detailed discussion of loafers in all their varieties, read the Ultimate Loafer Guide.

 L.L.
 Bean Boots

-Founded in 1912 by Leon Leonwood Bean, and quickly became know for their boots.
+Founded in 1912 by Leon Leonwood Bean, and quickly known for their boots.
 Originally, they were hunting boots made of rubber and organically treated full grain cowhide to resist water.
 The characteristic look was achieved by a crepe rubber sole and contrasting brown or tan uppers.
-While most boots today are lined with Gore Tex, back then a simple wool lining was the norm.
-Many would give an arm and a leg to find new old stock boots in their size, but even the current version of their boots is so popular that the annual sales of the company is north of 1.5 billion.
-Of course, they now sell all kinds of other outdoor related items, but the Bean boots in different heights and variations are still a favorite with preps.
+While most boots today are lined with Gore-Tex, back then a simple wool lining was the norm.
+Many would give an arm and a leg to find new old stock boots in their size, but even the current version of their boots is so popular that the annual sales of the company are north of 1.5 billion.
+Of course, they now sell all kinds of other outdoor-related items, but the Bean boots in different heights and variations are still a favorite with preps.

 Classic Navy Blazer